The rising use of sensors has created more demand for IoT solutions and IoT application development.

-Eastwood says all these new devices are spurring new apps and businesses.
+Eastwood says all these new devices, including smart homes, are spurring new apps and businesses.
 He writes: “Innovators of all stripes have tapped into the Internet of Things (IoT) as they develop the best products and services of the 21st century, but few have made as much use of the IoT as today’s mobile app developers have.
-By exploiting the ubiquity of today’s IoT, mobile app developers are finding hordes of new customers by the day, and show little signs of slowing down their industry’s growth.”
+By exploiting the ubiquity of today’s IoT, software developers are finding hordes of new customers by the day, and show little signs of slowing down their industry’s growth.”

-The Future of Business App Dev: Robotics, Sensors and AI
+The Future of App Development: Robotics, Sensors and AI

-In this presentation, Tom Ryden of MassRobotics will reveal some of the biggest innovations coming in the area of IoT and autonomous machines in the 10 years.
-He’ll explain how many robotics companies and manufacturers will utilize mobile apps to power these smart machines, and how mobile apps will be expected to use the data coming form sensors in these machines.
-The presentation will also cover how artificial intelligence (AI) advancements will fundamentally reshape the way we interact with robots and IoT devices, and the demands these trends will place on mobile apps.
+In a previous DevCon presentation, Tom Ryden of MassRobotics revealed some of the biggest innovations coming in the area of IoT and autonomous machines in the next 10 years.
+He explained how many robotics companies and manufacturers will utilize mobile apps to power smart machines, and how mobile apps will be expected to use the data coming from sensors in these machines.
+The presentation covered how artificial intelligence (AI) advancements will reshape the way we interact with robots and IoT devices, and the demands these trends will place on mobile apps.